Aidoneus/Membrane/README.md

 1. Install node & npm
 2. Install yarn with `npm install -g yarn`
-2. Install dependencies by calling `yarn`
+3. Install dependencies by calling `yarn`
-3. Build the code with `yarn run webpack` or `yarn run webpack --watch`
+4. Build the code with `yarn run webpack` or `yarn run webpack --watch`

+## Contributing

+Before committing changes make sure to run `yarn prettier` & fix ESLint errors & warnings (or ignore them in-place and provide explanation for doing so in comments where appropriate).

 ## Change log